 Crashed August 6, 1942

-During Battle of Midway, this Catalina was piloted by Lt.
+During Battle of Midway, this PBY Catalina was piloted by Lt.
 Frank M. Fisler from Patrol Squadron 51 (VP-51) and rescued several downed flyers.
-A portion of it may actually be in The Battle of Midway (1942) as Frank Fisler is identified in the film and show a Catalina passing USS Yorktown in the morning and acting as guard in the afternoon while being abandoned.
+This aircraft might be portrayed in The Battle of Midway (1942) when a Catalina possibly this aircraft is orbiting damaged USS Yorktown (CV-5) while being abandoned.